 A series of factual statements served by one party to the other that must be admitted or denied in writing, under oath, within a certain time frame.

-An insurer’s notification to an insured that coverage for a claim may not apply.
-Such notification allows an insurer to investigate (or even defend) a claim to determine whether coverage applies (in whole or in part) without waiving its rights to later deny coverage based on information revealed by the investigation.
+An insurer’s notification to an insured that some of the allegations in a claim are not covered by their insurance policy with the company.
+Such notification allows an insurer to defend and investigate a claim to determine whether coverage applies, in whole or in part, without waiving its right to later deny coverage for allegations that are not covered by the policy.

-Retroactive date definition: In a claims made policy, this is the date after which an incident must occur in order for coverage to apply.
+For claims reported on a “claims made” insurance policy, this is the date after which an incident must occur in order for coverage to apply.

-Civil liability for the torts of others.
-Physicians may be vicariously liable for the negligent acts of their employees committed within the scope of their employment.
+Civil liability, or legal responsibility, for the fault of others.
+Healthcare providers may be vicariously liable for the negligent acts of their employees committed within the scope of their employment.